-Solvency II Guidance Solvenc Referen Insurers should recognise material contingencies as liabilities.
+Solvency II Guidance Solvency II Reference Valuation methods and assumptions Insurers should recognise material contingencies as liabilities.
 Contingent liabilities are material if information about the current or potential size or nature of those liabilities could influence the decision-making or judgement of the intended user of that information (including supervisors).
 Such liabilities should be valued at the expected present value of future cash flows required to settle the contingent liability, discounted at the basic risk-free interest rate term structure.
-Material contingent liabilities are recorded on the Solvency II balance sheet and are valued at the expected present value of future cash flows to settle the obligation liability over the lifetime of that contingent liability, using the relevant risk-free interest rate term structure.
+DA Art 14(2) Material contingent liabilities are recorded on the Solvency II balance sheet and are valued at the expected present value of future cash flows to settle the obligation liability over the lifetime of that contingent liability, using the relevant risk-free interest rate term structure.
 This basically means multiplying a possible outcome by its probability and discounting the result using the risk-free interest rate.
 This applies to non-insurance risks only, as insurance risks are already captured by the best estimate component of technical provisions.
 Contingent liabilities acquired in a business combination are valued on a basis consistent with that used for Danish GAAP reporting.